IstvanZachar/Neurodynamics/README.md

 # Neurodynamics
-Code to generate data for the manuscript "Breeding novel solutions in the brain: A model of Darwinian neurodynamics".
+Code to generate data for the manuscript "Breeding novel solutions in the brain: a model of Darwinian neurodynamics".
 Other results in the paper were done by András Szilágy (found at: [TBA]).

 Files in this repository: